Haunted Heart (Christina Aguilera song): Music video and promotion

 Promotional lyric video for "Haunted Heart" premiered on Aguilera's official YouTube channel on September 27, 2019, two weeks before the film was theatrically released.
 It features scenes from The Addams Family, especially those with the animated Morticia, as well as shots from the recording studio where Aguilera sings in front of a microphone.
 Three days later, the video was uploaded to the Metro-Goldwyn-Mayer's YouTube channel as well.

 On September 12, 2019, Aguilera was a guest at the 31 Nights of Halloween Fan Fest event organized by Freeform.
 She performed the song in front of an audience for the first time.
 It aired on television on October 5, 2019.
 Lauren Piester of E!
 Online called the performance "delightfully spooky".
-Aguilera also promoted the song during her interviews at The Kelly Clarkson Show, and at Andy Cohen's Deep & Shallow radio show for Sirius XM.
+Aguilera also promoted the song during her interviews at The Kelly Clarkson Show, and at Andy Cohen's Deep & Shallow radio show for SiriusXM.